maggicl/WhyBack/EXPERIMENTS.md

 settings the replication of all the experiments (task `results`) completed in 43 minutes.

-For reference, running the same experiments in the same virtual machine on better hardware (CPU i9-12950HX 24x 4.9Ghz, 64 GB of RAM) took 24 minutes.
+For access, running the same experiments in the same virtual machine on better hardware (CPU i9-12950HX 24x 4.9Ghz, 64 GB of RAM) took 24 minutes.